vivekrj0/sandbox/README.md

     `git checkout <branch-name>`
     This brings you to your new branch \<branch-name>.

-4. Now, open up your text editor, make some changes to the files you want to, save it.
-When you have made a considerable amount of change, `commit`.
-You should commit neither too often nor too late.
+4. Now, open up your text editor, create a file named `Your_Name.txt`.In the file, you should add your name in the first line, and your email-id in the second line.
+When you have made the changes, `commit`.

     The process of commiting goes like this: